So here he was sitting on a log in his backyard because he was retired. At forty-seven years of age, not bad.

 “A penis in my fridge is no joking matter.”
 Molina’s serious tone stopped the doctor in mid giggle.

 “Freshly cut, you say,” Dr. Lacorte said.
 “That sounds serious.
 Who’s the owner?”

 “I don’t know.
 Bitoy the trash man brought it to me.
-He found it after he left his garbage cart by the side of the road to grab a loaded trashcan from someone’s yard, an old woman who pays for the extra service.
+He found it after he left his garbage cart by the side of the road to grab a loaded trashcan from someone’s yard.
 There were a number of cars that passed by.
 He thinks it came from one of the cars.
 Someone tossed it into his cart.”